RAK3272-SiP Quick Start Guide

 AT+SEND=2:12345678

-1. You can see the data sent by the RAK3172 module on the TTN device console Live data section.
+- You will see the data sent by the RAK3172 module on the TTN device console Live data section.
 Also, the Last seen info should be a few seconds or minutes ago.

 This section shows how to connect the RAK3272-SiP Breakout Board to the ChirpStack platform.